kostaman/LED_Matrix-1/README.md

 Note there is no protection against race conditions and hazards on shared memory.
 If multiple processors grab there could be problems, however this is not expected to be very common.
 TCP logic currently processes connections serially one at a time to prevent this issue and possible resource usage issues.
 Note this is still a work in progress and very lazy.

 Examples of language portability is shown with trigger programs.
-One for C/C++ and one for Java/Groovy.
 Currently Matrix class is only implemented on Linux, inorder to use on other systems this would need to be reimplemented or use network daemon running on Linux server.
 Note other languages could wrap up command interface into its own class wrapper.

 This code base is very straight forward, and this logic is fairly light weight.
 This is due to the significant amount of offloading provided by the ColorLight 5A-75B.
 Note configuration complexity is also passed off to application logic and ColorLight configuration software.
 This simplifies the code down to basically a wrapper/interface logic for higher level logic.